steveseguin/hotkeyz/README.md

 | Value 3        | Mute guest everyone
 | Value 4        | Hangup the guest
 | Value 5        | Toggle Solo Chat with this guest

-All the above hotkey mappings are purely experimental at this time and will change based on user feedback.
-These mappings should allow a user to use a StreamDeck with a website.